 - In 4-5 hours your gelato will be the perfect texture to serve.

-How to Make gelato without an ice cream maker machine?
+Make gelato without an ice cream maker machine

 There are a few different methods for making ice cream and gelato without an ice cream maker.